 Where You Will Spend Your Time

 About 80% of the residency is spent at the practice site.
-Patient care responsibilities will vary and will be under the guidance of the assigned site preceptor.
+Pharmaceutical care services provided at the practice site include:

 Approximately 20% of the residency is spent at NEOMED under the guidance of the residency program director.
 NEOMED responsibilities include: